anetczuk/ros-diagram-tools/README.md

 - `classifynodes` does not have equivalent,
 - `buildtime` does not have equivalent,
 - `rosnodegraph` presents similar results to `rqt_graph`.
 Focuses more on connections between nodes and messages,
-- `rostopictree` presents similar results to `rqt_graph`.
+- `rostopicgraph` presents similar results to `rqt_graph`.
 Presents connection graph of nodes,
 - `rosbagflow` presents similar results to `rqt_bag`.
 Emphasises communication between nodes and time relation between messages.
 Using `rqt_bag` it is hardly possible to read senders and receivers of messages,
 - `rosverify` and `rosbagflow` can be used to verify certain aspects of system.
 ROS also have tool dedicated for looking